-The U.S. Bureau of Labor Statistics (BLS) reported that jobs for elementary, middle and high school principals were expected to increase by 6% from 2012 through 2022 nationwide, which is slower than average in comparison to all other occupations.
+The U.S. Bureau of Labor Statistics (BLS) reported that jobs for elementary, middle and high school principals were expected to increase by 6% from 2014 through 2024 nationwide, which is about as fast as average in comparison to all other occupations.
 Despite increases in student enrollment, employment is largely dependent on state budgets, with the best opportunities in the South and West.
-The BLS reported that elementary and secondary school education administrators earned an average annual salary of $90,800 in May 2012 (www.bls.gov).
+The BLS reported that elementary and secondary school education administrators earned an average annual salary of $92,940 in May 2015.

 Alternate Career Options

-Instructional coordinators develop, implement and evaluate curriculum and educational materials for elementary, secondary and postsecondary schools.
+Instructional coordinators develop, implement and evaluate curricula and educational materials for elementary, secondary and postsecondary schools.
 A master's degree in a relevant area and prior experience are usually required in order to obtain a job; hiring criteria in public schools may include a state license.
-As reported by the BLS, employment prospects for instructional coordinators are projected to grow by 13% nationwide, or as fast as average, from 2012-2022.
-The average yearly salary for an instructional coordinator in May 2012 was $62,420 (www.bls.gov).
+As reported by the BLS, employment prospects for instructional coordinators are projected to grow by 7% nationwide, or as fast as average for all occupations, from 2014-2024.
+The average yearly salary for an instructional coordinator in May 2015 was $64,870.

 Postsecondary Education Administrators

-Postsecondary administrators can be employed in a variety of academic, operational or research areas, which may include overseeing the management of admissions or registrars offices.
+Postsecondary education administrators can be employed in a variety of academic, operational or research areas, which may include overseeing the management of admissions or registrars offices.
 While deans and provosts usually have a Ph.D., candidates with a bachelor's degree in accounting, marketing or social work may qualify for entry-level administrative work.
-The BLS has projected a 15%, or faster-than-average, growth in jobs nationwide for postsecondary administrators from 2012-2022.
-Professionals who were employed in this position in May 2012 received average yearly salaries of $99,370 (www.bls.gov).
+The BLS has projected a 9%, or faster-than-average, growth in jobs nationwide for postsecondary education administrators from 2014-2024.
+Professionals who were employed in this position in May 2015 received an average yearly salary of $102,610.